lozzahax/lozzax-docs-gitbook/using-the-lozzax-blockchain/lozzax-service-node-guides/mobile-wallet-staking-guide.md

 ### Step 4.

-Search for nodes that are awaiting contribution on [https://lozzaxsn.com](https://lozzaxsn.com/status/awaiting_contribution).
+Search for nodes that are awaiting contribution on [Service Node](https://explorer.lozzax.xyz/service_nodes).

 ### Step 5.